Installation

 Use default_bot_detector or provide your own detector if you expect handle_request() to signal or block missing-token bots.

 Apply returned headers.
-In SOFT mode, the SDK signals licensing requirements through response headers.
+In OBSERVE mode, the SDK signals licensing requirements through response headers on allowed requests.
 If you drop those headers,

 crawlers will not receive the correct RSL signal.